Assisted suicide: Islam

+Organisations taking neutral positions

-There have been calls for organisations representing medical professionals to take a neutral stance on PAS, rather than a position of opposition.
+There have been calls for organisations representing medical professionals to take a neutral stance on medical aid in dying, rather than a position of opposition.
 The reasoning is that this supposedly would better reflect the views of medical professionals and that of wider society, and prevent those bodies from exerting undue influence over the debate.

-The UK Royal College of Nursing voted in July 2009 to move to a neutral position on PAS.
+The UK Royal College of Nursing voted in July 2009 to move to a neutral position on medical aid in dying.

-The California Medical Association dropped its long-standing opposition in 2015 during the debate over whether a Physician Assisted Suicide bill should be introduced there, prompted in part by cancer sufferer Brittany Maynard.
+The California Medical Association dropped its long-standing opposition in 2015 during the debate over whether a medical aid in dying bill should be introduced there, prompted in part by cancer sufferer Brittany Maynard.
 The California End of Life Option Act was signed into law later that year.

-In December 2017, the Massachusetts Medical Society (MMS) voted to repeal their opposition to physician-assisted suicide and adopt a position of neutrality.
+In December 2017, the Massachusetts Medical Society (MMS) voted to repeal their opposition to medical aid in dying and adopt a position of neutrality.

 In October 2018, the American Academy of Family Physicians (AAFP) voted to adopt a position of neutrality from one of opposition.
-This is contrary to the position taken by the American Medical Association (AMA), who oppose it.
+This is contrary to the position taken by the American Medical Association (AMA), which opposes it.

-In January 2019 the British Royal College of Physicians announced it would adopt a position of neutrality until two-thirds of its members thinks it should either support or oppose the legalization of PAS.
+In January 2019 the British Royal College of Physicians announced it would adopt a position of neutrality until two-thirds of its members think it should either support or oppose the legalization of medical aid in dying.

 In September 2021, the largest doctors union in the United Kingdom, the British Medical Association, adopted a neutral stance towards a change in the law on assisted dying, replacing their position of opposition which had been in place since 2006.

-American Medical Association Code of Ethics

-The American Medical Association (AMA) opposes physician assisted suicide.
-In response to the ongoing debate about PAS, the AMA has issued guidance for both those who support and oppose physician-assisted suicide.
-The AMA Code of Ethics Opinion 5.7 reads that "Physician-assisted suicide is fundamentally incompatible with the physician's role as healer" and that it would be "difficult or impossible to control, and would pose serious societal risks" but does not explicitly prohibit the practice.
-In the AMA Code of Ethics Opinion 1.1.7, which the AMA states "articulates the thoughtful moral basis for those who support assisted suicide", it is written that outside of specific situations in which physicians have clear obligations, such as emergency care or respect for civil rights, "physicians may be able to act (or refrain from acting) in accordance with the dictates of their conscience without violating their professional obligations."